-If you would have approached me any time prior to the start of my transition to a semi-caring human and asked, “Hey, Linda, you wanna go out in the world and serve lost, dying, broken, humanity?”
+If you had approached me before my transition to a semi-caring human and asked, “Hey, Linda, you wanna go out in the world and serve lost, dying, broken humanity?”
 My immediate response would be, “Hahahahahaha.
 NO!”
 Do you think God had any idea that would be my response?
 Of course, he did.
 So, he waited.
 And waited.
 And waited.
 He seems to be really good at that.
 Then, like the masses at Walmart on Black Friday, when the door of my heart opened ever so slightly, he quickly stuck his foot in the door.
 (Right!
 I know.
 God doesn’t have feet.
-Just work with me here okay?)
+Just work with me here, okay?)

 To spare you the long version of the past twenty years I’ll just give you the bullet points, remembering what one of my professors in graduate school seemed to only ask me, “What’s your point, Linda?”

-This is where it all started: Call it baptism by fire!
 My first AHA moment came when I worked for Youth in Need.
-I had an “I’m the boss” attitude until a little twelve-year-old boy taught me what loving kindness looked like.
-I was basically a house-mom and he came there hating the world.
+I had an “I’m the boss” attitude until a twelve-year-old boy taught me what loving kindness looked like.
+I was basically a house mom and he came there hating the world.
 He would start a fight with other kids at the slightest provocation.
-He was a very difficult child to deal with.
+He was a challenging child to deal with.
 One evening, he stole something from another resident and got very angry with me for confronting him when I found it under his bed.
-I told him I was going to the office to call our therapist and he spit on me.
+I told him I was going to the office to call our therapist, and he spit on me.
 Now, I was angry.
 I mumbled things under my breath I will not repeat here.
-When I called the therapist I knew he was listening at the door.
-I explained what happened and she asked me if I felt threatened.
+When I called the therapist, I knew he was listening at the door.
+I explained what had happened, and she asked me if I felt threatened.
 At that moment, something inside me changed.
 It was Easter Sunday.
-The day we remember Jesus’ story reflecting God’s love promise.
-A promise made to me in spite of all my sin and brokenness.
-A promise made to this child I was about to have removed and sent to Juvenile Detention.
-I told her “no” I did not feel threatened and we hung up.
-He fell into the room when I opened the door and started yelling at me to go ahead and call the police he didn’t care!
-I told him I was not going to call the police and if he would calm down, take a shower, and go to bed, it was over.
-He got up, attitude still on display, and out of somewhere deep inside of me I said, “And, Justin, if you need a hug I have one for you.”
-He shoved the chair and “yeah, right!”ushered out of his mouth as he slammed the door and left.
+The day we remember Jesus’ story reflects God’s promise.
+A promise made to me despite all my sins and brokenness.
+A promise that was made to this child I was about to have removed and sent to Juvenile Detention.
+I told her “no” I did not feel threatened, and we hung up.
+He fell into the room when I opened the door and started yelling at me to go ahead and call the police.
+He didn’t care!
+I told him I was not going to call the police.
+If he would calm down, shower, and go to bed, it was over.
+He got up, attitude still on display, and out of somewhere deep inside of me, I said, “And, Justin, if you need a hug, I have one for you.”
+He shoved the chair and “yeah, right!” ushered out of his mouth as he slammed the door and left.
 I repeated his “yeah right” a few times as I completed an Incident Report.
 What was I thinking?
 As I walked up the steps, Justin came out of the bathroom.
 He looked at me with a different demeanor now and asked, “Can I have that hug now?”
 I’m not sure how long I hugged that child or how long we both cried.
 I wondered if anyone in his young life had ever hugged love into his fragile heart.
-And there was God on full display hugging love into both our hearts on Easter Sunday!
+And there was God on full display, hugging love into both our hearts on Easter Sunday!

-A few years later, there was the moment God’s clear voice told me to write a book, followed by my hysterical laughter which I’m sure he did not find amusing.
+A few years later, there was the moment God’s clear voice told me to write a book, followed by my hysterical laughter, which I’m sure he did not find amusing.
 Anyway, I shook it off and went on about my business.
 A few months later, I went to community college and wrote a paper for an English class.
-When my teacher returned it to me he said, “Linda, this is really good.
+When my teacher returned it to me, he said, “Linda, this is really good.
 You should see about getting it published.”
 Wait…WHAT?!
 So, I started writing my life story.
 Right!
 Like anyone would care.
-But, I persevered, finished it, self-published it after a multitude of rejections, even got a little award from a Writing Guild no one ever heard of.
-The books were piled up in my basement and Oprah never called so my hopes of becoming famous were shattered.
+But I persevered, finished it, self-published it after many rejections, and even got a little award from a Writing Guild no one had ever heard of.
+The books were piled up in my basement, and Oprah never called, so my hopes of becoming famous were shattered.
 Fine!

 In 2006, I was given the opportunity to attend graduate school with full tuition paid by a grant.
 God didn’t have to wait long for that rolling, side-splitting laughter from someone who barely finished high school!
-I prayed about it and after a deeply mystical experience, not really, I just said, “What the hell!
+I prayed about it, and after a deeply mystical experience, not really, I just said, “What the hell!
 What have I got to lose?!”
 There are no words to describe how those three years challenged every fiber of my being.
 Then, beyond anyone’s expectations, except God’s, I graduated with a degree in Pastoral Studies.
 Then came the job search.
-If you think I had a hard time getting any Priest to welcome me into the good-ole-boys-secret-hand-shake club, you’d be right.
+You’d be right if you think I had a hard time getting any Priest to welcome me into the good-ole-boys-secret-hand-shake club.
 Of course, I whined to God…again…about why he had me on what surely was a wild goose chase to nowhere.
 “I KNOW YOU CAN HEAR ME!”
 No answer.
 Fine!

 Fast forward to 2014.
-Tired of sitting at home and listening to my own belly-aching I decided to just go volunteer somewhere.
+Tired of sitting at home and listening to my own belly-aching, I decided to just volunteer somewhere.
 After all, I was already beyond the age of retirement, so why not?
-Remembering what a beautiful experience we had with Hospice when my dad was dying, I started working with them.
-During that time I learned a lot about the dying process.
-That we are not simple observers from a distance for those who are taking their final journey.
-Hospice care involves participating in what I can only describe as a profound sense of empathetic being-with; participating in a deepening movement through a process that is almost palpable.
-It was truly holy ground and I always felt sitting vigil with the dying was a privilege that blessed me to the depth of my very soul.
+Remembering our beautiful experience with Hospice when my dad was dying, I started working with them.
+During that time, I learned a lot about the dying process.
+We are not simple observers from a distance for those who are taking their final journey.
+Hospice care involves participating in what I can only describe as a profound sense of empathetic being-with, participating in a deepening movement through an almost palpable process.
+It was truly holy ground, and I always felt sitting vigil with the dying was a privilege that blessed me beyond words.
 I left there when my beloved mother-in-law, Catherine, went into hospice care as we sat vigil with her on her final journey.
 Then I waited…more calmly this time.

 Next, I stepped a bit deeper into my fear and vulnerability by working with the homeless for St. Vincent de Paul, which ended up being one of the most rewarding experiences of my life.
-But, if you would have told me I would be hugging and loving on two ex cons at a dumpy motel they were staying in I would have straight up denied the possibility.
+But, if you had told me I would be hugging and loving on two ex-cons at a dumpy motel they were staying in, I would have straight up denied the possibility.
 But there I was.
 There were many encounters like that.
-Most of them I didn’t tell my Supervisor about because I didn’t think his heart could take it.
+I didn’t tell my Supervisor about most of them because I didn’t think his heart could take it.
 Like the day I got the call from another agency, “Hey, you want to come help this girl who’s hiding from her mob boyfriend?”
 Here’s me, “Sure, why not?!”
 Sadly, our homeless program ended when our funding ran out.
-We then had to refer people to other agencies and I did not feel the other programs were a good fit for me so I stepped aside to discern what God had up his sleeve next.
-As of this writing I’m still waiting, but I’m pretty sure God has removed his ear plugs because I’m more patient now.
+We then had to refer people to other agencies, and I did not feel the other programs were a good fit for me, so I stepped aside to discern what God had up his sleeve next.
+As of this writing, I’m still waiting, but I’m pretty sure God has removed his earplugs because I’m more patient now.
 You’re welcome, Lord!

 I just shared with you a capsule version of my last twenty years.
-When I think about how I have grown and matured in faith; how others have taught me to live with ambiguity and uncertainty and be okay with it, I am stupefied!
-To be able to say to someone in their brokenness, “I don’t know why this happened to you, but I care” – and then really care and be vulnerable to their pain, is all God asks of us.
+When I think about how I have grown and matured in faith, how others have taught me to live with ambiguity and uncertainty and be okay with it, I am stupefied!
+To say to someone in their brokenness, “I don’t know why this happened to you, but I care” – and then really care and be vulnerable to their pain is all God asks of us.

 Learning to love and serve with God’s heart didn’t come naturally for someone who never had it modeled for them.
-I know that each step has built upon another to bring me to this place.
+Each step has built upon another to bring me to this place.
 It may not have seemed to make sense at the time.
 I may have spent too much time trying to repackage God’s perfect plan to fit my expectations, fixating on my own plans.
-But, at the end of the day, I know I am exactly where God wants me and I know he does not waste time.
+But, at the end of the day, I know I am exactly where God wants me, and I know he does not waste time.

 So, now what?